 Over the years many leads were pursued.
 A forensic facial reconstruction was commissioned in hopes that someone would recognize the young man.
 Standard DNA testing was used to search CODIS, but no hits were found.
+The case was logged into Namus as UP2229.
 With all leads exhausted, the young man's identity remained a mystery.

 In November 2021, Stafford County Detective Dave Wood and the National Center of Missing and Exploited Children teamed up with Othram to use advanced DNA testing to attempt to generate new investigative leads that might point to the man’s identity.
 Othram scientists used Forensic-Grade Genome Sequencing® to build a comprehensive DNA profile for the unknown man.
 Once built, the Othram genealogy team used the profile to perform a genealogical search and then returned investigative leads to Stafford County Sheriff's Office investigators so they could continue their work.

 Othram was able to provide the names of the unknown man's possible father and brother.
 Detective Wood contacted family members and they were able to provide him with the name Timothy Alan Mangum.
 DNA samples from the father and brother were sent to the Virginia Department of Forensic Science and follow up confirmation DNA testing confirmed that the unknown man was Timothy Alan Mangum.